Wisdom Teeth Removal

 Irritated GumsYour gums may begin to swell, turn red, and cause discomfort if they are being irritated by wisdom teeth.
 This disruption can also lead to gum disease.

-Wisdom teeth in the upper jaw may be in such close proximity to your sinuses that you experience uncomfortable symptoms such as congestion, sinus pressure, and headaches.
+Wisdom teeth in the upper jaw may be in such close proximity to your sinuses that you experience uncomfortable symptoms such as congestion, sinus pressure, and painful headaches.

 Wisdom Tooth Removal Is Highly Recommended